LoZack19/answers/README.md

 ```batch
 > python main.py
 ```

+Alternatively you can double-click on the script and it will run.
+If you don't have python installed on your system you should install it, but probabily if you need this quiz you already use python.

 ## Usage
 Write the number of the quiz you want the answer to.
 It will give you the correct answer.
 If the answer is not what you expected, you did the quiz wrong. *Never shall you doubt of my software* :)